celebrating the legendary music venue 1969 - 1984

 "I do recall the excellent receptions at Friars, but that is about all I'm afraid (a lot of water etc)"

-Milton Reame James is involved in a new multi media project The Rainbow Ride which is an interactive journey through the colours of the rainbow and will be at the 2008 Edinburgh Festival
+Milton Reame James is involved in a new multi media project The Rainbow Ride which is an interactive journey through the colours of the rainbow and was at the 2008 Edinburgh Festival

 Steve Harley Official site Milton Reame James Official site John Crocker Official site Paul Jeffreys Official tribute site